 Niagara College’s Research & Innovation division is currently offering small- and medium-sized businesses (SMEs) a way to advance their product development, improve their performance or take an innovative leap forward, thanks to government funding from various sources, and service opportunities available with our Innovation Centres.

 These FAQs may help answer some questions about how we engage with industry:

 Who is involved?

-Niagara College works with companies from key sectors to access college resources to facilitate research projects in food and beverage; advanced manufacturing; and agriculture and environmental technologies.
+Niagara College works with companies from key sectors to access college resources to facilitate research projects in food and beverage; advanced manufacturing; agriculture/greenhouse and environmental technologies; and business & commercialization.

 What is involved?